microsoft/AzureTRE/docs/networking.md

 # Networking

-Trusted Research Environment (TRE) network topology is based on [hub-spoke](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).
+The Trusted Research Environment (TRE) network topology is based on [hub-spoke](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).
 The TRE Management VNET ([Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview)) is the central hub and each workspace is a spoke.

 > Note: TRE Management is referred to as **core** in scripts and code.